Bhinis/Vending-Machine-Controller-FSM/README.md

 1. Accepts inputs for coins (e.g., ₹5, ₹10)

-2.Allows selection of multiple products
+2. Allows selection of multiple products

-3.Checks balance and dispenses product if valid
+3. Checks balance and dispenses product if valid

-4.Returns change if necessary
+4. Returns change if necessary

-5.Rejects or resets on invalid input
+5. Rejects or resets on invalid input

-6.Simulation testbench demonstrating all scenarios
+6. Simulation testbench demonstrating all scenarios

-7.Synthesized bitstream for deployment on FPGA Mini
+7. Synthesized bitstream for deployment on FPGA Mini

 8. Hardware demo using LEDs or 7-segment displays for product dispensing and change indication